USA Banner

 Resources

-The following resources may be helpful when developing and updating your TAM plans.
-These are only suggested resources; you can develop your TAM plan to best suit your agency while meeting FTA’s minimum requirements.
+The following resources may be helpful when developing and updating TAM plans.
+These are only suggested resources; agencies can develop TAM plans to best suit their circumstances while meeting FTA’s requirements.

 Visit the TAM Resource Table for a full list of available TAM resources.